-During the 1970’s, aluminum (instead of copper) wiring became quite popular and was extensively used.
+During the 1970s, aluminum (instead of copper) wiring became quite popular and was extensively used.
 Since that time, aluminum wiring has been implicated in a number of house fires; however, don’t panic if your house has aluminum wiring.
 Aluminum wiring, when properly installed, can be just as safe as copper.
-We suggest that, if you’re considering purchasing a home with aluminum wiring — or have discovered it later — that you have us in your home to check over the wiring for the following things:
+We suggest that, if you’re considering purchasing a home with aluminum wiring — or have discovered it later — that you have us in your home to check over the wiring for safety issues.

 Please note that these responses are for general informational purposes only, are not a training tool, and are not a substitute for a professional evaluation or advice.
 Be sure to contact us directly for individual questions and/or necessary repairs to your home wiring system.

 AccessibleBox / Equipment capable of being serviced without removing finished surfaces

 AFCI — Arc-Fault Circuit InterrupterDevice used to sense arcing in a circuit & if present, disconnects power from the source.

 Al / CuAl — Aluminum Wiring or Cu — Copper Wiring

 AmpacityAmount of current in amps that wiring, devices, or equipment is rated

 BondingConnected to establish electrical continuity and conductivity

 Branch CircuitThe conductors between the last overcurrent protective device and the outlets or loads.